? Teaching is a rewarding profession in many ways, but one of the lesser-known benefits is that teachers are highly sought after by lenders.

 However, there are some lenders that will take account of what’s known as your gross year-to-date income to determine your average fortnightly salary.
 These lenders will typically want to see three months of payslips to show that you have been in constant employment and some will also want a letter from your current employer stating that your teaching has been confirmed for the upcoming term.

-It’s important that when seeking out a home or investment loan, teachers find a lender who understands the employment conditions of the teaching profession and how these can help teachers get a better loan deal.
+who understands the employment conditions of the teaching profession and how these can help teachers get a better loan deal.

 This extra income could significantly increase your borrowing capacity, but many lenders wouldn’t count it because it doesn’t form a core part of your income.
 However, some lenders will recognise 100% of this income if you have a letter from the principal stating that this new position is ongoing.